netzpirat/guard-cucumber/README.md

       watch(%r{features/step_definitions/(.+)_steps\.rb}) { |m| Dir[File.join("**/#{m[1]}.feature")][0] || 'features' }
     end

-Expressed in plain English, this configuration tells Guard::Cucumber
+Expressed in plain English, this configuration tells Guard::Cucumber:

 1. When a file within the features directory that ends in feature is modified, just run that single feature.
 2. When any file within features/support directory is modified, run all features.
-3. When a file within the features/step_definitions directory that ends in _steps.rb is modified, run the first feature that matches the name (_steps.rb replaced by .feature) and when no feature is found, then run all features.
+3. When a file within the features/step_definitions directory that ends in \_steps.rb is modified, run the first feature that matches the name (\_steps.rb replaced by .feature) and when no feature is found, then run all features.

 Please read the [Guard documentation](http://github.com/guard/guard#readme) for more information about the Guardfile DSL.